ActiveCampaign/postmark-dotnet/README.md

 Please leave all comments, bugs, requests, and issues on the Issues page.
 We'll respond to your request ASAP!

 ### License
 The Postmark .NET Library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.
-Refere to the [LICENSE](https://github.com/wildbit/postmark-dotnet/blob/master/LICENSE) file for more information.
+Refer to the [LICENSE](https://github.com/wildbit/postmark-dotnet/blob/master/LICENSE) file for more information.